Lex Barker: West Germany

 Though Barker did speak German, he was almost always dubbed in his West German films.
 His go-to dubber was Gert Günther Hoffmann, whose distinctive voice contributed to Barker's success.

-In 1966, Barker was awarded the "Bambi Award" as Best Foreign Actor in Germany, where he was a very popular star.
+In 1966, Barker was awarded the "Bambi Award" as Best Foreign Actor in West Germany, where he was a very popular star.
 He even recorded two songs in German: "Ich bin morgen auf dem Weg zu dir" ("I'll be on the way to you tomorrow", composed by Martin Böttcher, the composer of some of the soundtracks of the Karl May movies) and "Mädchen in Samt und Seide" ("Girl in Silk and Velvet", composed by Werner Scharfenberger).

-Later films included Killer's Carnival (1966), and Winnetou and the Crossbreed (1967).
-In the same year, he starred in a Eurospy film Spy Today, Die Tomorrow, a horror film The Blood Demon, and appeared in the anthology film Woman Times Seven (1967).
+His later films included Killer's Carnival (1966), and Winnetou and the Crossbreed (1967).
+In the same year, he starred in a Eurospy film Spy Today, Die Tomorrow and a horror film The Blood Demon, and appeared in the anthology film Woman Times Seven (1967).

-He returned to the United States occasionally and made a handful of guest appearances on American television episodes, but Europe, and especially Germany, was his professional home for the remainder of his life.
+He returned to the United States occasionally and made a handful of guest appearances on American television episodes, but Europe, and especially West Germany, was his professional home for the remainder of his life.